Policy Title: Hazing Policy

 5. No Further Appeal.
 Appeals arising out of alleged violations of this policy must be made under this appeal process and are not eligible for consideration under faculty, staff or student grievance policies or processes.

-UST prohibits retaliation against individuals for good faith reports of hazing.
+St. Thomas prohibits retaliation against individuals for good faith reports of hazing.
 No student or employee will be reprimanded or retaliated against for initiating an inquiry, submitting an assertion or complaint in good faith, or participating in an investigation related to a claim of hazing.
-UST will take steps to prevent retaliation and will take strong responsive action if retaliation occurs.
+St. Thomas will take steps to prevent retaliation and will take strong responsive action if retaliation occurs.
 Any conduct constituting retaliation or reprisal is subject to disciplinary action up to and including dismissal and expulsion.

-UST may impose sanctions if it determines that a student or employee knowingly initiated in bad faith a claim of hazing, knowingly provided false information, or intentionally misled a UST representative during an investigation of hazing allegations or a related complaint.
+St. Thomas may impose sanctions if it determines that a student or employee knowingly initiated in bad faith a claim of hazing, knowingly provided false information, or intentionally misled a St. Thomas representative during an investigation of hazing allegations or a related complaint.

 Dean of Students